20 Essential Baking Supplies Every Home Cook Needs

 We love a good multi-tasking tool in the kitchen.
 A good offset spatula like this one ($10) is a go-to for frosting cakes, spreading batter into pans and even leveling off flour in your measuring cup.

 While a food processor isn’t a must for basic baking supplies, it’s definitely one of those really-nice-to-have items.
-A good food processor—this is our Test Kitchen’s favorite ($219)—makes quick work of so many baking tasks like crushing graham crackers for a quick crust, chopping nuts, pureeing fruit and even making pie crust.
+A good food processor—this is our Test Kitchen’s favorite food processor ($219)—makes quick work of so many baking tasks like crushing graham crackers to make a quick crust, chopping nuts, pureeing fruit and even making pie crust.
 Plus, you’ll find plenty of savory applications for this gadget, too.

 The Whole Kit and Caboodle